-The Coalition will include governments, businesses, and civil society organizations dedicated to Africa’s economic transformation.
-Building on the panels and breakout sessions at the inaugural African Transformation Forum in March 2016 in Kigali, the Coalition will identify, refine, and propagate promising ideas and best practices for African societies undertaking economic transformation.
+The PACT will include governments, businesses, and civil society organizations dedicated to Africa’s economic transformation.
+Building on the panels and breakout sessions at the inaugural African Transformation Forum in March 2016 in Kigali, the PACT will identify, refine, and propagate promising ideas and best practices for African societies undertaking economic transformation.

 For government agencies:

 Participation in the PACT will provide access to highly qualified experts on policy themes; opportunities for peer-to-peer learning from countries with relevant experience; channels for engagement with industry and civil society; and access to exclusive funding opportunities that can support the implementation of

 Participation in the PACT will provide opportunities to build meaningful relationships with public officials at the national and intergovernmental levels; collaborate with other public and private institutions with similar interests and objectives and learn effective ways to leverage corporate social responsibility efforts, development projects and advocacy campaigns towards economic transformation.

 The PACT will provide opportunities to direct resources towards high-impact interventions through a transparent, African-led process based on local needs.
 Donors will have the opportunity to maximize their impact through harmonization with other donors.
 They will have access to new and actionable ideas as they emerge, providing unique opportunities to support Africa’s transformation.